Sandro Parcaroli

 Sandro Parcaroli (born 28 November 1956) is an Italian entrepreneur and politician.

 Career

 Member of the right-wing party Lega Nord, he ran for Mayor of Macerata at the 2020 Italian local elections, supported by a centre-right coalition.
 He was elected at the first round with 52.78% and took office on 24 September 2020.

+In December 2021, he was elected president of the Province of Macerata.